wasifzaman182/DevOps/README.md

 | **Firewall**          | Tumhara network secure rakhta hai                      |
 | **Devices**           | Tumhare phone, laptop, TV — jo internet use karte hain |

- command to print Google IP address
+ 5) command to print Google IP address
- DNS tree structure
+ 6) DNS tree structure
- different Protoclos
+ 7) different Protoclos
- Explain IP address , what is IP4 and IPv6
+ 8) Explain IP address, what is IP4 and IPv6
- OSI Model
+ 9) OSI Model
- TCP IP model
+ 10) TCP IP model

 # Before DevOps
   1) The development team build the code and hands it over to the operations team for deployment.